-Best AI Database Tools (2025)
+Best AI Database Tools (2026)

 As we step deeper into the AI-driven era, data is no longer just the byproduct of digital transformation — it’s the foundation.
-Artificial intelligence (AI), machine learning (ML), and deep learning are driving new ideas.
+Artificial intelligence (AI), language models, machine learning (ML), and deep learning are driving new ideas.
 They have changed how we collect, process, and analyze data.
 At the heart of this shift is the AI database — a next-generation system designed to manage the complexity, scale, and intelligence needed to power AI applications.

-Whether you’re a data scientist managing vast amounts of information or a product manager integrating smart features into your app, choosing the right AI database is crucial in 2025.
+Whether you’re a data scientist managing vast amounts of information or a product manager integrating smart features into your app, choosing the right AI database is crucial in 2026.
 And for teams looking for agility without the heavy lift, flexible platforms like Baserow are simplifying how AI-ready databases are built and managed — no code required.

-Why AI Databases Are Critical in 2025
+Why AI Databases Are Critical in 2026

 The rise of generation AI — a new wave of AI-native applications and tools — has dramatically increased the demand for intelligent data infrastructure.
 Traditional databases, while powerful, often fall short when it comes to managing unstructured data, building learning models, or executing real-time queries on high-velocity data streams.